by Lisa McGrimmon

 However, the suggestions here also apply to offline sales.
 The more your customer sees you as a reliable expert, the more you will be able to develop loyalty built on trust.

 Tracking developments in your niche will ensure you know the most recent developments in your field as soon as they happen.
-Here's how you can use that information to build your business:

 Following resources that provide information on upcoming trends can provide you with plenty of design inspiration.
 Also, following designers whose style you admire can be a great source of inspiration.